-Previously, the IPCC AR5 reported high confidence that the Earth's biota composition and ecosystem processes have been strongly affected by past changes in global climate, but the rates of the historic climate change are lower than those projected for the 21st century under high warming scenarios like RCP8.5

-1 (Settele et al. 2015a).
-There is high confidence that as a result of climate changes over recent decades many 2 plant and animal species have experienced range size and location changes, altered abundances, and shifts in 3 seasonal activities (Urban 2015a; Ernakovich et al. 2014; Elsen and Tingley 2015; Hatfield and Prueger 2015; Urban 2015b; Savage and Vellend 2015; Yin et al. 2016; Pecl et al. 2017; Gonsamo et al. 2017; 4 5 Fadrique et al. 2018; Laurance et al. 2018).
-There is high confidence that climate zones have already shifted 6 in many parts of the world primarily as an increase of dry, arid climates accompanied by a decrease of polar 7 climates (Chan and Wu 2015; Chen and Chen 2013; Spinoni et al. 2015b).
-Regional climate zones shifts 8 have been observed over the Asian monsoon region (Son and Bae 2015), Europe (Jylhä et al. 2010), China 9 (Yin et al. 2019), Pakistan (Adnan et al. 2017), the Alps (Rubel et al. 2017) and North-Eastern Brazil, 10 Southern Argentina, the Sahel, Zambia and Zimbabwe, the Mediterranean area, Alaska, Canada and North-Eastern Russia (Spinoni et al. 2015b).
-11
+Previously, the IPCC AR5 reported high confidence that the Earth's biota composition and ecosystem processes have been strongly affected by past changes in global climate and that the magnitudes of projected changes for the 21st century under high warming scenarios (for example, RCP8.5) are higher than those under historic climate change (Settele et al. 2014).
+There is high confidence that as a result of climate changes over recent decades many plant and animal species have experienced range size and location changes, altered abundances and shifts in seasonal activities (Urban 2015; Ernakovich et al. 2014; Elsen and Tingley 2015; Hatfield and Prueger 2015; Savage and Vellend 2015; Yin et al. 2016; Pecl et al. 2017; Gonsamo et al. 2017; Fadrique et al. 2018; Laurance et al. 2018).
+There is high confidence that climate zones have already shifted in many parts of the world, primarily as an increase of dry, arid climates accompanied by a decrease of polar climates (Chan and Wu 2015; Chen and Chen 2013; Spinoni et al. 2015b).
+Regional climate zones shifts have been observed over the Asian monsoon region (Son and Bae 2015), Europe (Jylhä et al. 2010), China (Yin et al. 2019), Pakistan (Adnan et al. 2017), the Alps (Rubel et al. 2017) and north-eastern Brazil, southern Argentina, the Sahel, Zambia and Zimbabwe, the Mediterranean area, Alaska, Canada and north-eastern Russia (Spinoni et al. 2015b).

 There is high confidence that bioclimates zones will further shift as the climate warms (Williams et al. 2007; Rubel and Kottek 2010; Garcia et al. 2016; Mahony et al. 2017; Law et al. 2018).
-There is also high confidence that novel, unprecedented climates (climate conditions with no analog in the observational record) will emerge, particularly the tropics (Williams and Jackson 2007; Colwell et al. 2008a; Mora et al. 2013, 2014; Hawkins et al. 2014; Mahony et al. 2017; Maule et al. 2017).
-It is very likely that terrestrial ecosystems and land processes will be exposed to disturbances beyond the range of current natural variability as a result of global warming, even under low- to medium-range warming scenarios, and these disturbances will alter the structure, composition and functioning of the system (Settele et al. 2015b; Gauthier et al. 2015; Seddon et al. 2016).
+There is also high confidence that novel, unprecedented climates (climate conditions with no analogue in the observational record) will emerge, particularly in the tropics (Williams and Jackson 2007; Colwell et al. 2008a; Mora et al. 2013, 2014; Hawkins et al. 2014; Mahony et al. 2017; Maule et al. 2017).
+It is very likely that terrestrial ecosystems and land processes will be exposed to disturbances beyond the range of current natural variability as a result of global warming, even under low-to medium-range warming scenarios, and that these disturbances will alter the structure, composition and functioning of the system (Settele et al. 2014; Gauthier et al. 2015; Seddon et al. 2016).

-In a warming climate many species will be unable to track their climate niche as it moves, especially those in extensive flat landscapes with low dispersal capacity and in the tropics whose thermal optimum is already near current temperature (Diffenbaugh and Field 2013; Warszawski et al. 2013).
-Range expansion in higher latitudes and elevations as a result of warming often, but not exclusively occurs in abandoned lands (Harsch et al. 2009; Landhäusser et al. 2010; Gottfried et al. 2012; Boisvert-Marsh et al. 2014; Bryn and Potthoff 2018; Rumpf et al. 2018; Buitenwerf et al. 2018; Steinbauer et al. 2018).
-This expansion typically favours thermophilic species at the expense of cold adapted species as climate becomes suitable for lower latitude/altitude species (Rumpf et al. 2018).
+In a warming climate, many species will be unable to track their climate niche as it moves, especially those in extensive flat landscapes with low dispersal capacity and in the tropics whose thermal optimum is already near current temperature (Diffenbaugh and Field 2013; Warszawski et al. 2013).
+Range expansion in higher latitudes and elevations as a result of warming often, but not exclusively, occurs in abandoned lands (Harsch et al. 2009; Landhäusser et al. 2010; Gottfried et al. 2012; Boisvert-Marsh et al. 2014; Bryn and Potthoff 2018; Rumpf et al. 2018; Buitenwerf et al. 2018; Steinbauer et al. 2018).
+This expansion typically favours thermophilic species at the expense of cold adapted species as the climate becomes suitable for lower latitude/altitude species (Rumpf et al. 2018).
 In temperate drylands, however, range expansion can be countered by intense and frequent drought conditions which result in accelerated rates of taxonomic change and spatial heterogeneity in an ecotone (Tietjen et al. 2017).